Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 8. Teaching Assistant (TA) Duties

 Almost all graduate students work as teaching assistants (TAs).
-This is a paid position that is a part of your financial offer on admission.
-Typically, graduate students work 266 hours per year, although this amount varies.
-(Note that you cannot work more than 1005 hours in total, including your 266 hours.)
+This is a paid position that is part of your financial offer on admission.
+Typically graduate students work 266 hours per year, although this amount varies.
+Note that you cannot work more than 1005 hours in total, including your 266 TA hours.

 Your TA work is governed by the collective agreement negotiated between the University and the TA union CUPE 3906.
 This agreement is renegotiated regularly, and in the case that the information in this document disagrees with the collective agreement, it is the collective agreement that takes precedence.

-The Teaching Assistant Coordinator (see Contacts) is primarily responsible for assigning TA duties, which may include invigilating test and exams, marking assignments and tests, staffing the Math Help Centre, running tutorials or teaching some courses (primarily summer courses).
+The Teaching Assistant Coordinator is responsible for assigning TA duties, which may include the following:

 The TA Coordinator assigns TA duties to each TA at the beginning of each term based on the expressed preferences of the TA, the abilities and experience of the TA and the teaching needs of the Department.
 You may be assigned to several courses in a single term to fulfil your total TA hours.
 The precise nature of the work is determined by your supervisor (e.g. the Math Help Centre coordinator or the professor teaching the course).